 Chapter 7 of Title 11 of the U.S. Code (the Bankruptcy Code) is used for businesses and individuals when they do not desire to attempt to reorganize their debts, or cannot.
 Rather, in each case, a Chapter 7 trustee is appointed to gather the debtor’s assets (if any) and liquidate them for the benefit of the debtor’s creditors.
-In a business case, all assets are available for liquidation, while in an individual case, only non-exempt assets are subject to being liquidated.
+In a business case, all assets are available for liquidation, while in an individual case, only non-exempt assets are subject to being liquidated (or purchased).

 A Chapter 7 case commences with the debtor or one or more creditors filing a petition for relief.
 Once filed and an order for relief is entered, a trustee is appointed, usually from a panel of Chapter 7 trustees.
 The debtor will file schedules setting forth assets, liabilities, creditor information, and other related information.
 In addition, the debtor files a statement of financial affairs.

 At a very generalized, high level, the business debtor’s usual goal in a Chapter 7 case is to provide for an orderly wind-down of its business.
 In an individual’s Chapter 7 case, the goal is typically to obtain a “discharge,” which generally means that the debtor is discharged from all debts and liabilities on claims that arose before the bankruptcy.

 Creditors are allowed to participate in the Chapter 7 process.
 Examples include: